jakubkazimierczak/ct8_refresh/README.md

 * [x] Manage stored users with ease
 * [x] Disable some users from automatic sign-in

 Note: (Obviously) This script won't work for already expired accounts.
+Also, this script doesn't create an account for you.
+If you need one, go [here and create it](https://www.ct8.pl/offer/create_new_account) before proceeding further.

 <sup>1</sup> This doesn't account for user sign-in manually after running the script.